Salix and Progenics Announce FDA Advisory Committee Scheduled to Review Relistor sNDA for Opioid-Ind

 Safety and efficacy of RELISTOR have not been established in pediatric patients.

 The most common adverse reactions reported with RELISTOR compared with placebo in clinical trials were abdominal pain (28.5%), flatulence (13.3%), nausea (11.5%), dizziness (7.3%), diarrhea (5.5%), and hyperhidrosis (6.7%).

 Please see complete Prescribing Information for RELISTOR.

-Salix Pharmaceuticals, Ltd., headquartered in Raleigh, North Carolina, develops and markets prescription products for the prevention and treatment of gastrointestinal diseases.
+Salix Pharmaceuticals, Ltd., headquartered in Raleigh, North Carolina, develops and markets prescription products and medical devices for the prevention and treatment of gastrointestinal diseases.
 Salix's strategy is to in-license late-stage or marketed proprietary therapeutic products, complete any required development and regulatory submission of these products, and market them through the Company's gastroenterology specialty sales and marketing team.

 Salix trades on the NASDAQ Global Select Market under the ticker symbol "SLXP".

 For more information, please visit our Website at www.salix.com or contact the Company at 919-862-1000.
 Follow us on Twitter (@SalixPharma) and Facebook (www.facebook.com/SalixPharma).
 Information on our Twitter feed, Facebook page and web site is not incorporated in our SEC filings.